Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 - CMN required beginning with CSM 1.2.
   - Customer will supply a subnet similar to the way the CAN is deployed.
-  Sizing is the number of NCNs plus a couple more addresses (TBD).
+  Sizing is the number of NCNs plus a couple more addresses.
 - Edge access to the CMN will need to be configured with the customer site.
   - ACL development.
 - The Management network will require the following changes: